bekk/bekk-christmas/post/thecloud/serverless-development-with-serverless-framework.md

 These are any resources which is needed by your service, and typically what your functions use.
 Typical resources may be a database like DynamoDB or a S3 bucket.

-## In practice
+## What does this look like in practice?

-So, how does this actually look in practice?
 Below is an example of a *service*, defined in i file called `serverless.yml`.
+The service is an API which you can use to create new christmas wishes and return a list of all your wishes.

 ```yaml
 service: wishlist